Vowel length: "Long" and "short" vowel letters in spelling and the classroom teaching of reading

 In the teaching of English, vowels are commonly said to have a "short" and a "long" version.
-The terms "short" and "long" are not accurate from a linguistic point of view—at least in the case of Modern English—as the vowels are not actually short and long versions of the same sound; the terminology is a historical holdover due to their arising from proper vowel length in Middle English.
-The phonetic values of these vowels are shown in the table below.
+These correspond to checked and free vowels, respectively.
+The terms "short" and "long" are not accurate from a linguistic point of view—at least in the case of Modern English—as the vowels are not actually short and long versions of the same sound, and many of the "long vowels" are actually diphthongs; the terminology is a historical holdover due to their arising from proper vowel length in Middle English.
+The phonemic values of these vowel pairings are shown in the table below.